erqk/ng-dynamic-json-form/projects/demo/src/assets/docs/api/api.md

 };
 ```

-Then pass it to the `ng-dynamic-json-form`:
+Then bind it to the `customComponents`:

 ```HTML
 <ng-dynamic-json-form